DarbazAli/50Projects50Days/README.md

 ## Day 16 - Drink Water

-Filling a glass of water with diffrent precentage.
+Filling a glass of water with different precentage.

 ## Day 17 - Movie App

 Implementing a REST API with Vanilla JavaScript

+## Day 18 - Background Slider

+Image Slider with changing the background image of the parent element